gxiaolab/MapUTR/README.md

-# mapUTR experiemntal design
+# MapUTR experiemntal design

 To test a variant of interest, both the reference and the alternative allele were designed into 200nt oligos synthesized by Twist Biosciences.
 Each oligo contains a 164nt flanking sequence centered around the variant and adaptor sequences for cloning.
 The oligos were then cloned into the 3’ UTR region of the eGFP gene, whose expression is driven by the CAG promoter, in the plasmid reporters.
-We introduced 3ug plasmid libraries into 15M HEK293 cells via cell electroporation for each biological replicate, with a total number of three replicates.
+We introduced 3ug plasmid libraries into 15M HEK293/HeLa cells via cell electroporation for each biological replicate, with a total number of three replicates.
 Total mRNA was isolated from the cells 24h after electroporation, reverse-transcribed into cDNA, and made into sequencing libraries through a stepwise PCR.
 Specifically, a unique molecular